 Q: Now that I’m a freelancer, what’s the best way to handle going on vacation?
-Should I tell my clients?
+Should I tell my clients if I go on vacation?
 Should I post it on my website?
 Do I really need to tell anybody?

 A: (Katie Yeakle) The answer is, it’s all up to you.
-But I’m glad you’re putting some thought into this question, because having a plan makes everything so much easier.
+But I’m glad you’re putting some thought into question of whether or not you should tell your clients if you go on vacation, because having a plan makes everything so much easier.

 You don’t have to tell anyone you’re going on vacation if you prefer not to.
 That’s the beauty of Barefoot Living — you can work from home or halfway across the world, and nobody needs to know where you are as long as you meet your deadlines.

 If you have regular clients and decide not to work on vacation, it’s a courtesy to let them know ahead of time that you’ll be away from your office for a certain period of time.